-This certificate is attached to the Associate in Applied Sciences Degree in Criminal Justice and provides the student the skills and academic requirements necessary to qualify for a law enforcement agency with a minimum of 30 semester hour requirement.
+This certificate is attached to the Associate of Applied Sciences Degree in Criminal Justice and provides the student the skills and academic requirements necessary to qualify for a law enforcement agency with a minimum of 30 semester hour requirement.
 Students seeking a certificate cannot enroll in CJSA2388.

 CRIJ 1301 INTRODUCTION TO CRIMINAL JUSTICE 3

 CJSA 1348 ETHICS IN CRIMINAL JUSTICE 3

 CJSA 1317 JUVENILE JUSTICE SYSTEM 3

 CRIJ 2313 CORRECTIONAL SYSTEMS & PRACTICES 3

 CRIJ 2328 POLICE SYSTEMS & PRACTICES 3

-Subtotal : 15

-Second Semeste r
+Second Semeste er

 CJSA 1342 CRIMINAL INVESTIGATION 3

-CRIJ 1311 FUNDAMENTALS OF CRIMINAL LAW 3
+CRIJ 1310 FUNDAMENTALS OF CRIMINAL LAW 3

-CRIJ 1306 COURT SYSTEMS & PRACTICES 3 ANY TWO CRIMINAL JUSTICE ELECTIVES 6
+CRIJ 1306 COURT SYSTEMS & PRACTICES 3

+Subtotal: 30 ANY TWO CRIMINAL JUSTICE ELECTIVES 6